FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 For example, we can hit up the address [`https://www.youtube.com/feeds/videos.xml?channel_id=UCr5N4CrcoegFpm7fR5a_ORg`](https://www.youtube.com/feeds/videos.xml?channel_id=UCr5N4CrcoegFpm7fR5a_ORg) to get a list of my most recent dozen-or-so videos.
 If I were streaming on YouTube, this list would also include upcoming scheduled streams.
 So, from this document, we can pluck out the most recent Video IDs for a channel for free, and then poll the `videos/list` request at our desired frequency as originally planned.
 Now, what do we do with this information?

 ### Righting the Wrongs: Doing It Ourselves
 Since YouTube won't give us one, we'll just <span class="highlight">make our own WebSocket server</span>.
 As established, a single poller checking for video status every 10 seconds consumes nearly the entire daily quota, so it is completely infeasible to have every individual instance of "*Tactical Desktop Action*" do its own polling.
-Instead, they all connect to a central WebSocket server that I've deployed here on [skeletom.net](https://www.skeletom.net). <span class="highlight">My singular server handles the polling</span>, and dispatches stream information to clients once when they connect and then again whenever there is a status update.
-In this way, <span class="highlight">we can handle an extremely high and variable number of clients while maintaining a fixed quota consumption</span>.
+Instead, they all connect to a central WebSocket server that I've deployed here on [skeletom.net](https://www.skeletom.net). <span class="highlight">The singular server handles the polling</span>, and dispatches stream information to clients once when they connect to the socket, and then again whenever there is a status update.
+In this way, we can <span class="highlight">handle an extremely high and variable number of clients while maintaining a fixed quota consumption</span>.

 <img src=/img/projects/mint-birthday-2024/mint_network.png>
 <br>